Ned Buggy

 Ned Buggy (born 1948) is an Irish retired hurling selector and former player who enjoyed a successful career as a midfielder with the Wexford senior team.

 Born Wexford, Buggy was introduced to hurling in his youth.
 He had some championship successes at underage levels with the Faythe Harriers club before later claiming a championship medal at senior level.

 Buggy made his debut on the inter-county scene at the age of sixteen when he first linked up with the Wexford minor team.
 An All-Ireland medal winner in this grade he later was an All-Ireland runner-up with the under-21 team.
 Buggy made his senior debut during the 1966-67 league.
 He went on to play a key role for Wexford at midfield during a successful era and won one All-Ireland medal as a non-playing substitute, four Leinster medals and one National Hurling League medal.
 Buggy was an All-Ireland runner-up on two occasions.

 As a member of the Leinster inter-provincial team, Buggy won two Railway Cup medals.
 Throughout his inter-county career, he made 26 championship appearances.
 Buggy retired from inter-county hurling following the conclusion of the 1982 championship.

-In retirement from playing, Buggy became involved in team management and coaching as a selector with the Leinster inter-provincial team.
+After retiring from playing, Buggy became involved in team management and coaching as a selector with the Leinster inter-provincial team.

 Playing career

 Club

 Buggy first played for Faythe Harriers as a juvenile in 1960.
 He claimed a championship medal in this grade in 1964 before later claiming a minor championship medal in 1966 followed by three successive under-21 championship medals.

 In 1981 Buggy lined out at left corner-forward in his third senior championship decider.
-Buffers Alley provided the opposition, however, a sensational late goal from a '65' by Buggy ended up in the net.
+Buffers Alley provided the opposition, but a late goal from a '65' by Buggy ended up in the net.
 The narrow 2-10 to 2-9 victory gave him a Wexford Senior Hurling Championship medal.

 Minor and under-21

 Buggy joined the Wexford minor team in 1965, however, their championship campaign ended without success.
 Eligible for the grade again in 1966, Buggy won a Leinster medal that year following a huge 7-6 to 1-7 defeat of Laois.
 On 4 September 1966, Wexford faced Cork in the All-Ireland decider.
-Wexford came from behind in the last five minute to level the game at 6-7 apiece.
+Wexford came from behind in the last five minutes to level the game at 6-7 apiece.
 The replay on 16 October 1966 also saw Wexford stage a late rally with two goals.
 A 4-1 to 1-8 victory secured an All-Ireland Minor Hurling Championship medal for Buggy.

 By 1969 Buggy was in his final year with the Wexford under-21 team.
 A 3-16 to 4-3 defeat of reigning provincial champions Kilkenny gave him a Leinster medal in this grade.
 On 14 September 1969, Wexford faced Cork in the All-Ireland decider.
 Buggy scored 0-3 from play, however, Cork was superior in securing their third successive championship with a 5-13 to 4-7 victory.